 Then we visit Montenegro, one of the world’s newest countries and if you can imagine what the Mediterranean was like thirty years ago then this is probably it!
 A stunning coastline with centuries old fishing villages, full of tiny streets where the eaves almost touch, interspaced by market squares with stalls creaking from the weight of colourful local produce and dotted with intricately decorated Byzantine churches.
 Everywhere we visit on this tour is still so wonderfully beautiful.
 It cries out to be explored and offers the privileged visitor a remarkable blend of wonderful scenery and fascinating places to visit; it truly is a journey back in time.

-Please note: Where hotels feature an outdoor swimming pool, this will be open summer months, weather permitting.
+Please note that where hotels feature an outdoor swimming pool, this will be open during the summer months - weather permitting.

 UK passport holders do not require a visa for this holiday, however, please be aware that holders of other passports may require visas for entry into Bosnia and Herzegovina, Montenegro and Croatia.
 We advise that you check with the relevant embassy prior to booking.